 - Doing it – traveling and keeping costs low.

-Complete this section if you are thinking about an adventure.
+Complete this section if you want to:

-1. Set achievable travel goals
+1. Set flexible and achievable travel goals

 - Update the wallpaper on your phone and computer with a picture from that place